What about professional liability insurance?

 I am retired or not presently practicing law, or I have no office or staff.
 What can I do?

 PSB needs your assistance.
-You may donate funds, participate in pro se clinics, provide training, refer cases, be a mentor, or prepare forms and handbooks.
+Retired and inactive attorneys may become “Emeritus” lawyers and accept cases under the supervision of a Legal Aid staff attorney.
+You also may donate funds, participate in pro se clinics, provide training, refer cases, be a mentor, or help prepare forms and handbooks.
 Training and assistance are available to all participants.

-I volunteer at my church, provide wills for my neighbors or help the Symphony.
+I volunteer at my church, provide wills for my neighbors or help the Girl Scouts.
 Does that qualify for PSB?

 PSB’s goal is to recruit all members of the private bar to provide legal representation to the poor so that they will have equal access to the judicial system.
-Generally community service will not qualify, nor will legal work for a non-eligible client organization.
+General community service is commended but will not qualify, nor will legal work for a non-eligible client organization.

 Participation in an approved pro bono legal project will qualify.
 You must notify this office upon acceptance of a referral from a qualifying project in order to be credited.
 If you or your group want to begin a qualifying project, contact PSB for approval and assistance.